Back to series

 I do not think that is the right conclusion.

-The agent made decisions that were reasonable for a prototype, but risky as a foundation:
+The prototype had value.
+It helped me inspect the idea quickly.
+The problem was that the agent made decisions that were reasonable for speed but risky as a foundation:

 • Persistence: file-backed storage instead of PostgreSQL

-• UI shape: generic UI instead of workflow-shaped UI
+• Product model: generic UI instead of workflow-shaped screens

-• Role model: a role switcher instead of separate user spaces
+• Role model: a role switch instead of separate user spaces

 • Identity: no real multi-user model